 Since 2002, students in Professor Percival's Environmental Law class have enjoyed an unusual assignment: to split up into small groups and make a short film about an environmental issue that concerns them.
 The purpose of the ungraded assignment is to make students think about how to communicate complicated regulatory policy issues to the public.
 With the rise of You Tube and other new media outlets, digital video-making has become a valuable tool for influencing public opinion.

-Students in the Fall 2015 Environmental Law class made four environmental law films.
+Students in the Fall 2016 Environmental Law class made seven environmental law films.
 As in past years the films demonstrated their enormous creativity.
-The films addressed a wide variety of topics ranging from highlighting the electronic waste created by todays throw-away culture to the way Apple functions in China.
-On April 6th, 2016, the coveted "Golden Tree" awards were presented to the best films in ten categories as voted by an independent panel of judges (Prof. Taunya Banks, Mark Nevitt, Dominic Dachille, Prof. Kathleen Hoke, and Kaia Rose).
+The films addressed a wide variety of topics ranging from climate change, sustainable vineyards to the Northern Sneakhead.
+On February 15th, 2017, the coveted "Golden Tree" awards will be presented to the best films in ten categories as voted by an independent panel of judges (Prof. Taunya Banks, Mark Nevitt, Dominic Dachille, Prof. Kathleen Hoke, and Kaia Rose).